getsentry/sentry-javascript/packages/replay/README.md

 Sampling allows you to control how much of your website's traffic will result in a Session Replay.
 There are two sample rates you can adjust to get the replays more relevant to your interests:

-- `replaysSampleRate` - The sample rate for replays that begin recording immediately and last the entirety of the user's session.
+- `replaysSessionSampleRate` - The sample rate for replays that begin recording immediately and last the entirety of the user's session.
 - `replaysOnErrorSampleRate` - The sample rate for replays that are recorded when an error happens.
 This type of replay will record up to a minute of events prior to the error and continue recording until the session ends.

-Sampling occurs when the session is first started. `replaysSampleRate` is evaluated first.
+Sampling occurs when the session is first started. `replaysSessionSampleRate` is evaluated first.
 If it is sampled, then the replay recording begins.
 Otherwise, `replaysOnErrorSampleRate` is evaluated and if it is sampled, the integration will begin buffering the replay and will only upload a replay to Sentry when an error occurs.
 The remainder of the replay will behave similarly to a whole-session replay.

 ## Configuration